Sign up to save your library

 Loading... |

-Could three levels of government work with real estate developers, non-profits, and private citizens to create an affordable, vibrant, and urban residential community?
+Can three levels of government join hands with real estate developers, non-profits, and private citizens to build a residential community that's urban, vibrant, and best of all, affordable?